Ouachita Mountain waters are centers of biological diversity and vital resources for drinking, agriculture and tourism.

-An impressive suite of rare and imperiled animals thrives in beautiful Ouachita Mountain rivers, streams, lakes and aquifers that millions of people each year use for drinking, agriculture and recreation.
+An impressive suite of rare and imperiled animals thrives in beautiful Ouachita Mountain rivers, streams, lakes and aquifers that millions of people use each year for drinking, agriculture and recreation.
 Twenty-three aquatic animals in the Ouachitas, including 12 crayfish, eight fish, and three mussels, are found nowhere else on Earth.

 Scientific studies have shown that a variety of land uses, when managed poorly, threaten the health of Ouachita Mountain waters.
 Urban development, incompatible forestry practices, in-stream gravel mining, unpaved roads, municipal and industrial wastewater, and intensive livestock grazing in and near streams have the potential to harm water quality.
 Several of these activities can cause excessive sedimentation, which has been pinpointed as a major threat to Arkansas’ most pristine streams.
 Altered water flows caused by the construction of dams, increased water withdrawals and water diversion have also degraded conditions in Ouachita streams.